May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 An idea for spring hiking: the Kampinos Forest near Warsaw

-The Kampinos Forest (Puszcza Kampinoska) is located right next to the northwestern border of Warsaw.
+The Kampinos Forest (Puszcza Kampinoska) is right next to Warsaw’s northwestern border.
 Most of its area is protected within the Kampinoski National Park (admission to the park is free).
 In our post on the website, you will find a detailed description of selected hiking trails (e.g. starting point, where to leave a car) and our tips.

 Relax in one of many Warsaw parks